hacks-guide/Guide_Panda/_pages/Installing-arm9loaderhax.md

 ##### Section V - CTRNAND Luma3DS

-1. Open GodMode9 from arm9loaderhax by holding (Start) on boot than selecting GodMode9
+1. Open GodMode9 from arm9loaderhax by holding (Start) on boot than select GodMode9
 2. Navigate to `SDCARD`
 3. Press (Y) on `arm9loaderhax.bin` to copy it
 4. Press (B) to go back to the main menu